azajay08/GET_next_line/README.md

 (-1).

-For bonus points on this project, the get_next_line function must be able to manage multiple file descriptors and only one static variable is to be to obtain bonus points.
+For bonus points on this project, the get_next_line function must be able to manage multiple file descriptors and only one static variable is to be used to obtain bonus points.
 This function does this.